Obesity: What should you know

 What causes obesity?

 The most common cause of obesity is the imbalance between the calories consumed and the calories expended.
-It occurs due to high calories diet and lack of physical exercise.
+It occurs due to a high-calorie diet and a lack of physical exercise.

 • Genetics affects how your body processes food into energy and how fat is stored in the body.